ka312/MovieMentor/README.md

 # MovieMentor
-Chatbot for Movie recommendation usning LLM'S and MongoDB Atlas
+Chatbot for Movie recommendation using LLM'S and MongoDB Atlas

 # Movie Mentor Chatbot